Phoenix painting by Neil Gaur

 Paintings by Neil Gaur

-Neil is a regular participant in Khula Aasmaan art competition.
+Neil is a regular participant in Khula Aasmaan painting competition for children.
 He has been shortlisted multiple times and has been a medal winner (gold medal) once.
 Here are the medal winning and shortlisted paintings by Neil Gaur.